deppen8/prospect/README.md

 Read the [Prospect User Guide](https://deppen8.github.io/prospect) for the latest documentation, including API docs.

+## Reporting Bugs

+As with any software, bugs are bound to surface.
+If you discover a bug in `prospect`, please create a [New Issue on GitHub](https://github.com/deppen8/prospect/issues/new/choose) using the Bug Report template.

 ## Contributing

 Contributions are welcome but please contact [Jacob Deppen](prospect.python@gmail.com) to coordinate.